nelson10/ShuffledRollingShutterCodedAperture/README.md

 The datasets could be download from the following [link](https://www.youtube.com/watch?v=LrzWrvOjJm8)

-The files should be placed in the Data folder of this repository.
+The files should be placed in the dataset folder of this repository.

-If you use this code or dataset Hen_FullSpectral.mat, please consider citing our paper with the following Bibtex code:
+If you use this code, please consider citing our paper with the following Bibtex code:

 ```
 @ARTICLE{9534664,